How Do I?

 476 Mrak Hall

-Interim Vice Chancellor–Student Affairs Adela de la Torre is an agricultural and health economist, and nationally recognized expert on Latino and Chicano health issues.
+Vice Chancellor Student Affairs Adela de la Torre is an agricultural and health economist, and nationally recognized expert on Latino and Chicano health issues.

 De la Torre, a professor, director of the Center for Transnational Health and former chair of the Department of Chicana/o Studies, has both a personal and professional commitment to pursuing additional fund sources to support students and alleviate their debt.
-She has a long history of positive working relationships between faculty and Student Affairs staff, working closely with student activists during campus protests.
+She has a long history of positive working relationships with faculty and Student Affairs staff, and has worked closely with student activists during campus protests.
 She has earned a reputation for being effective at listening, balancing perspectives and helping to minimize tensions on campus.

 An accomplished leader, de la Torre has served in academic leadership roles in the California State University system, the University of Arizona and, now, at UC Davis.
 In the California State University system, she served as chair of the Department of Chicano/Latino Studies and was selected by members of the California State University system to serve a one-year appointment as a management fellow.
 In this role, she was involved in systemwide strategic planning, higher education legislative initiatives, enrollment and growth planning, and systemwide presidential and board of trustee meetings.